RasaHQ/rasa/docs/core/policies.rst

         if ``evaluate_on_num_examples`` is non zero, random examples will be picked by stratified split and used as **hold out** validation set, so they will be excluded from training data.
+        We suggest to set it to zero if data set contains a lot of unique examples of dialogue turns

     .. note::